Raahim24/InsuraSense/README.md

    - Place each patient's PA form and referral package in a dedicated subfolder under `Input Data/`.

 2. **Run the Pipeline:**
-   - Open and execute `code.ipynb` in Jupyter or VSCode.
+   - Open and execute `app.py` in VSCode.
    - The notebook will:
      - Extract and contextualize form fields
      - Process referral packages